 It has been long thought that LINE-1 instances are completely silenced in most somatic cells.
 LINE-1 is silenced by the methylation of its promoter {Hata:1997wy}, which would preclude the transcription of mature LINE-1 mRNAs in healthy somatic tissue.
-To test whether LINE-1 subfamilies are completely silenced in somatic tissue we analyzed 7,429 GTEx primary tissue samples (Table S2) and removed [N] samples from further analysis as they lacked sufficient reads of overlapping LINE-1 elements.
+To test whether LINE-1 subfamilies are completely silenced in somatic tissue we analyzed 7,429 GTEx primary tissue samples (Table S2).
 Similar to the cancer derived cell lines we found that only L1Hs is autonomously transcribed, and conversely, L1P1, L1PA2, L1AP3, and L1PA4 only have residual or spurious autonomous transcription in healthy tissues (Figure S5).
 Furthermore, we find that pervasive transcription is the major signal in RNA-seq datasets account for, on average, 91.7% of the reads overlapping LINE-1 instances (Figure S12).
 Overall, healthy tissues had a narrower range of L1Hs autonomous transcription levels when compared to cancer cell lines.
 Whereas the highest L1Hs autonomous transcription in healthy tissues was 46.66 RPKM (Figure 3; L1Hs RPKM histogram), the cancer cell lines reached 180 RPKM.
 By contrast, 2,520 (34.3%) GTEx RNA sequencing experiments from primary tissues had no or very little (<1 RPKM) evidence of L1Hs autonomous transcription.
 All together these results suggest that, differently from expected, L1Hs is broadly transcribed in healthy somatic tissues, are polyadenylated and present in the cytoplasm.
 Other major post-transcriptional mechanism could play a central role in constraining L1Hs retrotransposition.
-For example, during its translation, transportation to the nucleous or in later steps during integration.
+For example, during its translation, transportation to the nucleus or in later steps during integration.
 Otherwise, we expect that LINE-1 could play a major role in creating diversity across intra-individual somatic cells.

 We then compared the landscape of LINE-1 subfamily transcription in Epstein-Barr Virus (EBV)-immortalized cell lines and their primary tissue to understand the changes induced by immortalization.
 EBV immortalization induces drastic changes in the expression of cell cycle, apoptosis and alternative splicing pathways {Bolotin:2014kt, Caliskan:2011kx, Min:2010in}.
 Overall, we found that EBV-transformed cell lines derived from different tissues (lymphoblastic and fibroblastic) have distinct patterns of L1Hs autonomous transcription; lymphoblast (blood-derived) cell lines have no or little autonomous transcription of L1Hs (Figure S6) with approximately 84% of samples having an estimated RPKM equal to zero, whereas fibroblastic (skin-derived) cell lines consistently have higher levels of L1Hs autonomous transcription (median 1.5 RPKM) with 58.7% of samples with an RPKM higher than 1.
 In general, EBV-immortalized cell lines reflect their tissue of origin.
 While most (74.6%) of the whole blood samples had no transcriptional activity of L1Hs, only one sample from skin had an L1Hs autonomous transcription level of smaller than 1 RPKM.
 We further selected patients with both primary and EBV-transformed cell lines to assess whether the EBV transformation could change L1Hs autonomous transcription.
 We find that both skin and lymphocytes have a drastic down-regulation of L1Hs autonomous transcription (Figure S11).
 This finding suggests that the EBV-transformed cell lines partially preserve the L1Hs transcription level from their tissue of origin and might also explain why fibroblast-derived induced pluripotent stem cells (iPSCs) support higher levels of LINE-1 retrotransposition {Klawitter:2016ff}.